postsharp/Metalama.Documentation/conceptual/Aspects/aspect-framework-design.md

 2. Initialization of aspect classes.
     1. A prototype instance of each aspect class is created using `FormatterServices.GetUninitializedObject`.
-    2. All  <xref:Caravela.Framework.Aspects.IAspect.BuildAspectClass(Caravela.Framework.Aspects.IAspectClassBuilder)>  methods are executed.
+    2. All  <xref:Caravela.Framework.Aspects.IAspect.BuildAspectClass*>  methods are executed.
 Aspect layers are discovered.
     3. Aspect ordering relationships are discovered in the current project and all referenced assemblies.
     4. Aspects layers are ordered.